PhilippSchuette/PackagingTest/README.rst

         return x + 1

 This syntax can also be mixed with ordinary (C)Python types e.g. dict, tuple, ...

+We also have an example on how to use **Numba** decorators to speed up and parallelize computations; these examples can be found in ``sub_module.module4``.
+For an actual performance-critical project one could think about using a combination of **Cython** and **Numba**, where the latter is more easily integrated in ordinary *CPython* code that uses loops and *NumPy*.

 -------------
 PyPI Workflow